-Objective 1: Protect and encourage rare and endangered species on the preserve.
-Strategies:
+- Objective 1 Protect and encourage rare and endangered species on the preserve.
+Strategies: - a.

-- a.
 Monitor the property for rare plants and animals during regular property checks. - b.
 Develop and implement a strategy to protect any additional rare species observed on the property. - c.
 Report new observations of rare and endangered species to the proper commonwealth authority. - d.
-Preserve the patches of scrub oak understory in the 2.8 acres of mixed-oak woodland on the preserve to protect Gerhard's Underwing and Faded Gray Geometer habitat. - e.
-Maintain a portion of the northern grassland as pastureland to protect hunting habitat for a rare bird; breeding habitat for a rare moth; - mow the agricultural lease area (if not in agricultural use) and surrounding native grassland area as needed annually in the early spring; reduce mowing to every 3-5 years as necessary to maintain an open grassland community; - ii. remove invasive plants including but not limited to honeysuckle, bittersweet and swallowwort through uprooting and use of chemicals when needed:. - iii. site trails along the perimeter of the open grassland to avoid unnecessary penetration into the habitats.
+Preserve the patches of scrub oak understory in the 2.8 acres of mixedoak woodland on the preserve to protect Gerhard's Underwing and Faded Gray Geometer habitat.

+e.
+Maintain a portion of the e northern gras sland as pa stureland to protect hunting habitat for the breeding habitat for t the

+- i. mow the agricultural lease area (if not in agricultural use) and surrounding native grassland area as needed annually in the early spring; reduce mowing to every 3-5 years as necessary to maintain an open grassland community; - ii. remove invasive plants including but not limited to honeysuckle, bittersweet and swallowwort through uprooting and use of chemicals when needed;. - iii. site trails along the perimeter of the open grassland to avoid unnecessary penetration into the habitats.

 Objective 2: Reduce and control erosion of trails.
-Strategies:

 - a.
 Install water bars where necessary. - b.
 Reroute or temporarily close any trail where necessary. - c.
-Use switchbacks whenever necessary when siting new trails on a slope.

-Objective 3: Protect the value of the preserve as migratory and breeding habitat for avian and other wildlife species.
+Use switchbacks whenever necessary when siting new trails on a slope. - Objective 3: Protect the value of the preserve as migratory and breeding habitat for avian and other wildlife species.